 There are three main ways that women can use to treat the effects of too much progesterone:

 Healthy lifestyle changes

-If the effects of too much progesterone are intense and severe in women, they should visit their medical practitioner and consider taking a prescribed medication such as hormone replacement therapy.
+If the side effects of too much progesterone are intense and severe in women, they should visit their doctors and consider taking a prescribed medication such as hormone replacement therapy (HRT).
 However, this should only ever be a last choice option because of the risk factors associated with it.

-In conclusion, the effects of too much progesterone can leave women with difficult hormonal imbalance problems.
-Fortunetaly for them, there are multiple things and treatment that can be taken to help women who are suffering.
-Click here for more information about treating the effects of too much progesterone.
+In conclusion, the effects of high progesterone levels can leave women with difficult hormonal imbalance problems.
+Fortunately for them, there are multiple lifestyle changes to be made and treatments that can be taken to help women who are suffering.
+Click here for more information about treating the side effects of too much progesterone.